Notargets/gocfd/README.md

 ### Why do this work?

-I studied CFD in graduate school in 1987 and worked for Northrop for 10 years doing CFD to design and debug airplanes and propulsion systems.
+I studied CFD in graduate school in 1987 and worked for Northrop for 10 years building and using CFD methods to design and debug airplanes and propulsion systems.
 During my time applying CFD, I had some great success and some notable failures in getting useful results from the CFD analysis.
 The most common theme in the failures: flows with thermal gradients, shear flows and vortices were handled very poorly by all known usable Finite Volume methods.

 Then, last year (2019), I noticed there were some amazing looking results appearing on Youtube and elsewhere showing well resolved turbulent eddies and shear flows using this new "Discontinuous Galerkin Finite Elements" method...